 What we love: True dual boiler, simultaneous brewing and steaming, exceptional consistency, great value for dual-boiler.

-What to know: Significant investment!
-Worth it if you make lots of milk drinks, overkill for black espresso only.
+What to know: Significant investment, but worth every penny if you make lots of milk drinks.
+Overkill for black espresso only.

 How to Choose Your Level

 Total beginner?
-Start with the Breville Bambino Plus or the Gaggia Classic Pro.
+Start with the Sage Bambino Plus or the Gaggia Classic Pro.
 The Bambino Plus does more of the work for you.
 The Classic Pro teaches you more but requires more patience.

 Want a simple one-box setup?
-The Breville Barista Express is your answer!
-Grinder is included, and you’re making espresso in 10 minutes.
+The Sage Barista Express is your answer: grinder included, and you’re making espresso in 10 minutes.

 Ready to get serious?
 The Lelit Victoria is the step up you’ll feel immediately.
-It’s a real prosumer machine at a surprisingly human price.
+A real prosumer machine at a surprisingly human price.

 Making lattes for the whole family?
-The Breville Dual Boiler will make your mornings faster and your espresso better than anything in the same price range.
+The Sage Dual Boiler will make your mornings faster and your espresso better than anything in the same price range.

 Quick Comparison